tiyn/yeschess/README.md

 Documentation is written into the code via DocGen.
 For this reason it is not saved in this repository.
-To extract it into html run `nim doc --project --index:on --outdir:htmldocs game.nim`
+To extract it into html run `nim doc --project --index:on --outdir:docs game.nim`

 ### Moves